Do you need assistance dealing with a trespass issue?

 While trespass orders can be verbal, the police have a form for a trespass order that you may fill out, and the police may be prepared to deliver this to the trespasser.
 The police will keep a copy of this trespass order on file and can refer to it if needed.
 This means that if you call the police to complain about a person trespassing, they will have a record of the trespass notice.
 The process of removing the person will probably be easier for you as the police will take care of it.
 Because of this we generally recommend that a trespass notice is prepared in writing and registered with the police.

-If you think that you need a trespass notice against someone or have any questions about the process, please contact Nathan Tetzlaff today to discuss your options.
+If you think that you need a trespass notice against someone or have any questions about the process, contact us today on 09 837 6890 to set up an appointment with Nathan Tetzlaff to discuss your options.